bcail/cpython/Doc/library/marshal.rst

 .. index::
    module: pickle
-   module: shelve

 This is not a general "persistence" module.
-For general persistence and transfer of Python objects through RPC calls, see the modules :mod:`pickle` and :mod:`shelve`.
+For general persistence and transfer of Python objects through RPC calls, see the module :mod:`pickle`.
 The :mod:`marshal` module exists mainly to support reading and writing the "pseudo-compiled" code for Python modules of :file:`.pyc` files.
 Therefore, the Python maintainers reserve the right to modify the marshal format in backward incompatible ways should the need arise.
 If you're serializing and